brobertsaz/ruby_buddy/.agent-os/product/mission.md

 ## Pitch

-Ruby Buddy is a free mentorship platform that helps beginner and junior Ruby developers connect with experienced Ruby professionals by providing a structured mentorship system that costs nothing for either party.
+Ruby Pair is a free mentorship platform that helps beginner and junior Ruby developers connect with experienced Ruby professionals by providing a structured mentorship system that costs nothing for either party.

 ## Users